 Another great example of a creative initiative in Corona times is Cote Sur Vive.
 You can find it at the terrace of the Boemel in the Spoorzone.
 You’ll feel like you’re on vacation in your own city if you’re going there.
 There are bean bags and a bar, but there are also great activities and entertainment like the ‘sit down disco dance’.

 De Falafelbar has opened up in Bank15 and is the brother of Bao atelier Kokumi that was already there.
-They’re starting with a small menu with mostly just pita falafel.
-But they’ll be expending soon.
-Now that Bank15 will move from the Spoorlaan you can’t sit down at the restaurant, but you can still order the dishes for delivery.
+They started with a small menu with mostly just pita falafel.
+Now that Bank15 has moved from the Spoorlaan, de Falafelbar unfortunately had to close again.

 There’s a new delivery and take-out restaurant in de Reeshof.
 Tex-Mex Streetfood delivers, you’ve guessed it, Tex-Mex streetfood.
 Their Texan-Mexican menu consits of dishes like nacho’s, buffalo wings and tortillas.
 For now they deliver in de Reeshof and Tilburg West but they do have plans to expand to other neighborhoods too.